MysticGems/act-system/README.md

 --

-Second Life® is a trademark of Linden Research, Inc. Nothing here is not affiliated with or sponsored by Linden Research
+Second Life® is a trademark of Linden Research, Inc. Nothing here is affiliated with or sponsored by Linden Research